triggermesh/docs/docs/guides/creatingasource.md

 ## Create a AWS SQS Event source

 You can explore the specification of the object using the `kubectl explain` command.
-You will see that you need the ARN (i.e Amazon Resource Name) of your AWS SQS queue and you need AWS API keys that give you access to SQS.
+You will see that you need the ARN (i.e Amazon Resource Name) of your AWS SQS queue and the AWS API keys that give you access to SQS.

 ```console